Fibroids

 Fibroids — also called uterine leiomyomas — are non-cancerous growths in the muscle of the uterus.

-They are very common, but for some women they can cause heavy bleeding, pain, pressure symptoms, or difficulties with fertility and pregnancy.
+Fibroids are very common.
+Many cause no symptoms, but for some women they can lead to heavy bleeding, pelvic pain, pressure symptoms, or difficulties with fertility and pregnancy.

 How fibroids can affect you